filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 2 sectors extended
 ```

 Please note that the command has to be executed with the `--really-do-it` flag to actually send the message.
-Its good practice to check that the output is what the user expected before adding the flag.
+It's good practice to check that the output is what the user expected before adding the flag.

 ## Compacting partitions